-The days are getting shorter with the temperatures plummeting at the moment.
-However it can still be a pleasure to be out in the garden, especially on clear frosty, sunny days.
+The days are getting shorter with the temperatures dropping at the moment.
+However, it can still be a pleasure to be out in the garden, especially on clear frosty, sunny days.
 The garden takes on a different appearance during winter months, as the layers of perennials have died down it is the evergreens which take up the baton.
-In any garden it is important to have structure that will provide stability through the seasons.
+In any garden, it is important to have structure that will provide stability through the seasons.

 There can still be colour around too, with winter-flowering heathers, Jasminum nudiflorum and Hamamelis mollis.
 Along with berries on shrubs such as Callicarpa and Ilex aquifolium and colourful stems of trees such as Betula and Acer griseum.

 - Continue to cut back faded herbaceous perennials and add them to the compost heap.

 - If the weather remains mild, you can still lift and divide herbaceous perennials.
 This will increase stocks, and revive tired or poorly flowering clumps.

 - Root cuttings can be taken now, such as Papaver (perennial poppies), Phlox and Anemones.